dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - 	**Bluetooth pre-pairing** – Lets you configure specific Bluetooth devices to automatically pair with a host device.
 - 	**Bluetooth advertising** - Lets the device receive advertisements over Bluetooth.
 - 	**Device Bluetooth name** – Specify the Bluetooth name for a device.
 If you don’t specify a name, the default radio name is used.
-- 	**Connected devices service** – Lets you choose whether to allow the connected devices service which enables discovery and connection to other Bluetooth devices.
+- 	**Connected devices service** – Lets you choose whether to allow the connected devices service, which enables discovery and connection to other Bluetooth devices.
 - 	**NFC**	- Lets the user enable and configure Near Field Communications capabilities on the device.
 - 	**Wi-Fi** - Lets the user enable and configure Wi-Fi on the device (Windows 10 Mobile only).
 - 	**Automatically connect to Wi-Fi hotspots** - Lets the device automatically connect to free Wi-Fi hotspots and automatically accept any terms and conditions for the connection.